Modelling Lateral Spread in Wire Flat Rolling: Introduction

 where $R$ is the roll radius.
 However, similar to other empirical equations, this equation will be shown to lose accuracy away form the parameters it was initially developed to model.

-Similar to other metal-forming processes, finite element (FE) analysis has provided valuable insights into wire rolling. \citet{vallellano2008analysis} performed a 3D numerical analysis using the \Abaqus\ finite element software to study contact stress distributions, residual stresses, and lateral spread.
-While 3D FE analysis offers highly detailed information, it is computationally expensive and requires validation against a reliable reference.
+Finite element (FE) analysis has provided valuable insights into wire rolling, similar to other metal-forming processes. \citet{vallellano2008analysis} performed a 3D numerical analysis using the \Abaqus\ finite element software to study contact stress distributions, residual stresses, and lateral spread.
+While 3D FE analysis offers highly detailed information, it is computationally expensive, especially when it is used in design iterations where several simulations are required.
+Although some studies have investigated FE simulations of wire rolling~\citep{carlsson1998contact,vallellano2008analysis,hwang2021influence}, computational cost data are generally not reported.
+However, to give an indication, a 2D FE simulation of half-of-the-thickness sheet rolling required 15.9 CPU hours for a reliable case (30 elements through the half-thickness) and 0.25 CPU hours for a coarse case (5 elements)~\citep{flanagan2025}; since 3D wire-rolling simulations are considerably more complex, they are expected to be significantly more expensive yet.
+In addition to high computational cost, FE results require validation against a reliable reference.
 Whether the objective is process design or FE validation, a review of the literature further reveals a notable gap in the availability of models with well-defined, traceable assumptions for the rolling of round wire.

-Here, a mathematical model is developed with the assumption of a small friction coefficient and large length-to-thickness ratio, consistent with the slab method of~\citet{kazeminezhad2006pressure}.
-The further assumption of comparably small width is made, which simplifies the problem to plane-stress, allowing for finding the lateral spread without the need for fitting parameters or solving a problem in a complicated 3D stress state.
+Using similar techniques to the asymptotic mathematical modelling of sheet rolling~\citep{erfanian2025}, here an asymptotic mathematical model is developed for the regime of a small friction coefficient and large length-to-thickness ratio, consistent with the slab method of~\citet{kazeminezhad2006pressure}.
+The further assumption that the width is comparably smaller than the length of wire in the roll gap simplifies the problem to plane-stress, where the stress in $z$ direction is negligible.
+This allows for finding the lateral spread without the need for fitting parameters or solving a problem in a complicated 3D stress state.
 Even so, the derivation of equations in all directions and the use of asymptotic analysis provide a foundation for further improvements to the model in the future, unlike the slab method, which remains inherently limited.